rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 The human visual system is specifically sensitive to motion.
 Our eyes follow motion automatically.
 Some distortions, however, are not as perceivable as in image coding.

-Visual perception is limited to <24Hz, therefore, a succession of images will be preceived as continuous if the frequency is sufficiently high.
+Visual perception is limited to <24Hz, therefore, a succession of images will be perceived as continuous if the frequency is sufficiently high.
 We still need to avoid aliasing (i.e. the "wheel effect"), therefore high-rendering frame-rates desired in computer games (needed due to absence of motion blur).

 ## 9.2 Bloch's Law